 Yacht builders advise boat owners to hire yacht management companies to take care of their boats.
 Some of these companies can supervise the upkeep of up to 50 boats at any given time.
 They will take the heavy load of preventive maintenance off your shoulders.

 If you have a yacht manager, he will ensure that your boat is always in tip-top condition.
 He will make sure that all systems, motors, generators, electrical wirings, plumbing, and fixtures work effectively.
 This preventive maintenance strategy will save you thousands of dollars in repair and downtime costs.

 Your fuel consumption mainly depends on your boating style.
 Limiting your boat’s speed from 8 to 10 knots will give you better fuel efficiency and longer cruising times.

-For a 60-foot yacht, which has a 1,200-gallon tank, and about $3.50 average fuel price, every full tank will cost you around $4,200.
+For a 60-foot yacht with a 1,200-gallon tank and about $3.50 average fuel price, every full tank will cost you around $4,200.
 Your annual fuel costs will also depend on how many times you are using your yacht, how long your average trip is, and the price of fuel at the gas outlet.

 4) Insurance Costs

 Insuring your yacht is also very important.
 You need to protect your investment.
 Don’t drive your boat without insurance because even if you practice extreme caution, unforeseen events can happen.
 Insurance is your protective umbrella for things that you can’t see in the future.